csc-training/summerschool/gpu-hip/docs/05-multi-gpu.md

 * A context is established implicitly on the current device when the first task requiring an active context is evaluated (HIP and OpenMP)
 * Several processes can create contexts for a single device
     * The device resources are allocated per context
-* By default, one context per device per process in HIP (since CUDA 4.0)
+* By default, one context per device per process in HIP
     * Threads of the same process share the primary context (for each device)
 * HIP supports explicit context management whereas OpenMP does not